Sign system

-In traditional forms of face-to-face communication, humans communicate through non-verbal as well as verbal sign-systems; colloquially, this can be referred to as body language.
-Hence, humans communicate a great deal by way of facial movements and other forms of bodily expression.
-Such expressions are also signs and an organised collection of such signs would be considered a sign system.

 Tone of voice in spoken communication, conveys meaning.
 Depending on tone, a phrase can have several meanings; e.g. "you like that" can mean the speaker believes the listener likes something, or it can be a question, or it can convey disbelief.

 Traffic signs, art, and fashion are all examples of sign systems.

 Second, the same concept of a sign-system can be used in considering a vast range of communication forms such as animal communication, man-machine communication, machine to machine communication, and disease symptoms.
 Examination of simpler forms of such systems of signs within non-human communication can help to illuminate some of the essence of communication and in particular can help to provide tentative answers to the question of the nature and function of communication.